 If the Security Context IE is included in the UE CONTEXT RESUME RESPONSE message, the NG-RAN node shall store the received Security Context IE in the UE context and the NG-RAN node shall use it for the next suspend/resume or Xn handover or Intra NG-RAN node handovers as specified in TS 33.501 [13].

 If the Suspend Request Indication IE is included in the UE CONTEXT RESUME REQUEST message, the AMF shall, if supported, consider that the NG-RAN node is requesting immediate transition to RRC IDLE with Suspend as specified in TS 23.502 [10].
 If the Suspend Response Indication IE is included in the UE CONTEXT RESUME RESPONSE message, the NG-RAN node shall suspend the UE context, the UE-associated logical NG-connection and the related PDU session contexts and send the UE to RRC_IDLE.

+If the Information on Recommended Cells and RAN Nodes for Paging IE is included in the UE CONTEXT RESUME REQUEST message, the AMF shall, if supported, store it and may use it for subsequent paging.

+If the Paging Assistance Data for CE Capable UE IE is included in the UE CONTEXT RESUME REQUEST message, the AMF shall, if supported, store it and use it for subsequent paging, as specified in TS 23.502 [10].

 If the Extended Connected Time IE is included in the UE CONTEXT RESUME RESPONSE message, the NG-RAN node shall, if supported, use it as described in TS 23.501 [9].